 The only real concern for us was the rear axle capacity on the Dmax.
 I was pretty sure we’d be fine for everything else, but a dual cab Ute inherently ends up with a high rear axle weight because of how much storage space is behind the rear axle.

-On top of this, the ARB GVM upgrade that we had done lifted the GVM by a few hundred kilograms, but it did not change the rear axle capacity.
+On top of this, the Dmax GVM upgrade that we had done lifted the GVM by a few hundred kilograms, but it did not change the rear axle capacity.
 This means its still at 1870kg, which might seem like a lot but it adds up quickly especially when you consider the leverage effect of tow ball weight.

 Getting it weighed